Autodesk/synthesis/exporter/SynthesisFusionAddin/README.md

 Packaging is mainly for compressing the files into a smaller footprint

-Contact us for information on how to use the packaging script to obfuscate all of the files using `pyminifier`.
+Contact us for information on how to use the packaging script to obfuscate all the files using `pyminifier`.

 ---